-- Buy cheap: Having a bearish view an investor may look forward to a major correction or downfall in the stock market as now he/she can buy low at a relatively lesser price and then thereby profit when the stock market goes up in value in the future
+- Buy cheap: Having a bearish view, an investor may look forward to a significant correction or downfall in the stock market as now he/she can buy low at a relatively lesser price and then thereby profit when the stock market goes up in value in the future

 - Reflects Market Sentiment: It is true that the stock market is referred to as the economic barometer of a country.
 A bearish view or certain fear may trigger a mass sell-off of stocks.
-This would cause a major downfall of the stock market.
-This downfall would be nothing but a reflection of the economic events in the country which are reflected in the market sentiments of collective investors which are then in turn reflected in the stock market decline because of the bearish view
+This would cause a significant downfall in the stock market.
+This downfall would be nothing but a reflection of the economic events in the country, which are reflected in the market sentiments of collective investors, which are then, in turn, reflected in the stock market decline.

-- Room for speculation: The investors with their bearish view tend to speculate a lot on the stock market with a strong belief that it will for sure go down in value.
+- Room for speculation: The investors with their bearish view tend to speculate a lot on the stock market with a strong belief that it will, for sure, go down in value.
 However, this speculative behavior may lead to a situation of wrong bets and massive losses to the investors if the markets don’t tend to go off in his bearish favor, rather keep increasing every time.
-Hence such display of bearish behavior may cause wide-scale phenomenal losses if bets go down south.
+Hence such display of such behavior may cause wide-scale phenomenal losses if bets go down south.

 - It may require significant patience for an investor who is awaiting a stock market crash so that he/she can buy cheap.
-Given the consideration that markets are not efficient, it may involve significant time for the stocks to reflect the decline or downfall and significant time may have already passed by.
+Given the consideration that markets are not efficient, it may involve significant time for the stocks to reflect the decline or downfall, and considerable time may have already passed by.

-Bearish Market is often a viewpoint of any investor with regard to a particular stock, instrument or the whole stock market with a view that it would tend to go down in value.
-If successful, the investor may make a lot of money, or if his speculative position turns out wrong, he may often cause mass destruction by taking wrong positions on derivative instruments.
-Bear markets cause economic collapse, markets go down, businesses slow down and even jobs may be lost.
+Bearish Market is often the viewpoint of any investor with regard to a particular stock, instrument, or the whole stock market with a view that it would tend to go down in value.
+If successful, the investor may make a lot of money, or if his speculative position turns out wrong, he may often cause mass destruction by taking wrong positions on derivative instrumentsDerivative InstrumentsDerivatives in finance are financial instruments that derive their value from the value of the underlying asset.
+The underlying asset can be bonds, stocks, currency, commodities, etc. The four types of derivatives are - Option contracts, Future derivatives contracts, Swaps, Forward derivative contracts. .
+Bear markets cause economic collapseEconomic CollapseAn economic collapse refers to a severe contraction in the economy led by an extraordinary event (financial or structural) which is not a part of the normal economic cycle.
+It may lead to a decline in national growth, a rise in unemployment, and sometimes social unrest; therefore, it requires government or monetary authorities intervention., markets go down, businesses slow down, and even jobs may be lost.